pftom/tuture-slate/Contributing.md

 ## Running Tests

-To run the tests, start by building the mono repo as described in the [Repository Setup](#repository-setup) section.
+To run the tests, start by building the monorepo as described in the [Repository Setup](#repository-setup) section.

 Then you can rerun the tests with: